Viewer Rating

 The USS Neptune, a nuclear submarine, is sunk off the coast of Connecticut after a collision with a Norwegian cargo ship.
 The navy must attempt a potentially dangerous rescue in the hope of saving the lives of the crew.

-The movie features a predominantly white, male cast consistent with traditional casting practices of its era, without any intentional race or gender swaps.
-Its narrative focuses on a disaster and rescue, portraying traditional identities in a neutral to positive light, with no explicit DEI themes or critiques of traditional identities.
+The movie features a predominantly white and male cast, consistent with traditional casting for its genre and era, without intentional race or gender swaps of lead roles.
+Its narrative focuses on a disaster rescue, portraying traditional identities neutrally or positively without critiquing them or making DEI themes central to the plot.

 The film "Gray Lady Down" does not feature any identifiable LGBTQ+ characters or themes.
 Its narrative focuses on a submarine disaster and rescue efforts, with no elements related to queer identity or experiences.